 The Kingdom of God

 As followers of Jesus, we are the people of God and according to the Bible we belong to the Kingdom of God.
 In the gospels, we get a glimpse of what the Kingdom of God would look like if the followers of Jesus would fully embrace it.
 This kingdom is not a physical place or plot of land.
-Although we live it out locally in the physical world.
 The Kingdom of God is a way of living with Jesus our King.
 A way of being a part of what he is doing in the world, no matter where we live.
 The word kingdom refers to a realm of relationship with God and others that is in harmony with God’s will and God’s way.
 This kingdom living isn’t always easy, but it is the most satisfying way to be in this world.
 It resonates with who and how we were made to be.

 When we read the opening chapters of the Bible and see the world God created before we humans had a chance to mess it up.
 There are no special places where Adam and Eve need to go to meet with God.
-No special rituals they need to participate in to make God appear or to receive his favour, and no special leaders needed to mediate between them and God.
+No special rituals they need to participate in to make God appear or to receive his favour.
+No special leaders needed to mediate between them and God.
 There is just God and humanity living together in naked intimacy.

 Those who have put their trust in Christ and made Jesus Christ Lord of their life can once again enjoy intimacy with God as we have become “living stones” that make up the structure of God’s new temple.
 Where we act as priest to one another and make spiritual sacrifices in how we serve and love one another.
 Jesus promised us that when he left, his followers would become like the body of Christ.
 Share in the same experience – the indwelling of the Holy Spirit and God’s personal presence.
 The early church spoke of us together making up one organic, relational, and revolutionary “body of Christ” that was in fact one unified temple of God.